Commitment to the environment

 - Use the resources of God’s creation appropriately and to consider and act responsibly about the effect of human activity on God’s creation.

-- Facilitate and encourage the education of Church members and others about the need to care for the environment, use the resources of God’s creation properly and act responsibly about the effect of human activity on God’s creation, and
+- Facilitate and encourage the education of Church members and others about the need to care for the environment, use the resources of God’s creation properly and act responsibly about the effect of human activity on God’s creation.

-- Urge people to pray in regard to these matters.
+- Urge people to pray regarding these matters.

 - The Commission to meet at least four times a year and report to Synod.